 Targeted support – For pupils who need more differentiated support and resources or specific targeted interventions such as Play Based Therapy.

 We have introduced a virtual ‘talk box’.
 Children can message firstname.lastname@example.org if they have any worries or concerns.
 Obviously, we want them to share any concerns with you, as their parents or carers, but sometimes it can help to talk to someone else.
-These emails will be sent directly to Miss Greenway, our SENDCo/ Wellbeing Lead and Mrs Butcher-Collier, our Learning Mentor.
+These emails will be sent directly to Mrs Barnard, our SENDCo/ Wellbeing Lead and Mrs Butcher-Collier, our Learning Mentor.

 We have a staff Wellbeing Committee that meets every half term to make sure our staff wellbeing is being addressed.
 It includes members of all areas of staff.
 We know as a school that good staff wellbeing is essential for cultivating a mentally healthy school, for retaining and motivating staff and for promoting pupil wellbeing and attainment.